 What Are the Costs?

-The Academy costs $1999 per trainee.
-Additionally, travel, lodging, and meals costs at the three training events are the responsibility of the individual trainee or supporting employer.
+The Academy costs $1650 per trainee.
+Additionally, travel, lodging, and meals costs at the Annual Conference are the responsibility of the individual trainee or supporting employer.

 Financial support from an employer is critical to the success of Academy trainees in this professional development program.
-Consider the cost savings to your institution that come with Academy participation: NAFSA membership, registration at NAFSA's Annual Conference & Expo, an included preconference workshop, and a 10% discount on all publications on top of the member rate for the duration of the Academy program.
+Consider the cost savings to your institution that come with Academy participation: NAFSA membership, and registration at NAFSA's Annual Conference & Expo.

 To learn why investments into professional development prove to be wise, check out Staying Sharp, an article from the July/August 2019 issue of International Educators magazine.